getsentry/sentry-cli/docs/breakpad.rst

 ``--no-reprocessing``
     This parameter prevents Sentry from triggering reprocessing right away.
-It can be useful in some limited circumstances where you want to upload files in multiple batches and you want to ensure that Sentry does not start reprocessing before some optional dsyms are uploaded.
+It can be useful under rare circumstances where you want to upload files in multiple batches and you want to ensure that Sentry does not start reprocessing before some optional dsyms are uploaded.
     Note though that someone can still in the meantime trigger